nickstenning/docker-slapd/README.md

 - `LDAP_ROOTPASS` sets the LDAP admin user password (i.e. the password for `cn=admin,dc=example,dc=com` if your domain was `example.com`)

+Optionally, you can configure the following options:

+- `SLAPD_NOFILE_SOFT` sets the open file softlimit to be (defaults to the system   limit or 16,384, whichever is smaller)

 For example, to start a container running slapd for the `mycorp.com` domain, with data stored in `/data/ldap` on the host, use the following: